Since 2011, the estimated number of flu cases in the U.S. has risen sharply… anywhere from 24.6 million to 35.6 million per annual flu “season”!

 |Tiredness/Weakness||Sometimes, but mild||Common, and often severe|

-Please note: Vulnerable individuals (including young children, pregnant women, adults who are 65 and over, and those who have a pre-existing medical condition) who experience flu symptoms or trouble breathing should consult their doctor.
-Healthy individuals can learn more about how the flu affects the body and how you can help remedy it naturally in the information provided below.
+Vulnerable individuals (including young children, pregnant women, adults 65 and over, and those who have a pre-existing medical condition or have trouble breathing) should consult their doctor.
+Healthy individuals can learn more about how the flu affects the body, and how you can remedy it naturally, below.

-Flu symptoms can develop quickly, and may make it impossible to get out of bed for days.
+Flu symptoms can develop quickly, and may make it hard to get out of bed for days.
 While colds rarely have severe complications, the flu can have potentially deadly complications like pneumonia.

-What’s more, according to the Centers for Disease Control (CDC), the flu is extremely contagious.
-(The CDC actually provide a handy resource which shows how active the flu virus is in each American state– you can check it out here.)
-When someone infected with the virus coughs or sneezes, microscopic droplets can travel up to six feet and be inhaled by another person.
+What’s more, according to the CDC, the flu is extremely contagious.
+(The CDC actually provides a handy resource that shows how active the flu virus is in each U.S. state.
+You can check it out here.)
+When someone infected with the virus coughs or sneezes, microscopic droplets can travel up to six feet and get inhaled by another person.
 Talk about nasty!

 Plus, most people spread the flu before they experience symptoms.
-So it’s important to remember that a healthy immune system can fight off and prevent the flu virus from affecting you.
-Having a depressed immune system can lead to the flu.
+So it’s important to remember that a healthy immune system can fight off the flu and prevent it from starting.
+Having a weakened immune system can lead to the flu.

-Luckily, if you do happen to succumb to it – natural flu remedies can help!
-But first, we’ll talk about common conventional flu remedies and their effects.
+Luckily, if you do happen to succumb to the flu, natural remedies can help!
+Let’s talk about conventional remedies first, though, and look at their potential effects.

 Common Conventional Flu Remedies

-The most common way to combat the flu is to get vaccinated every year before the flu season begins.
-And yet, millions of people who do get vaccinated still come down with the flu every year.
+The most common way people try to combat the flu is to get vaccinated every year before the flu season starts.
+And yet every year, millions of people who do get vaccinated still come down with the flu.

 Part of the problem is that the flu virus is constantly changing.
 That means the vaccination to combat the flu must also change accordingly, and success rates can vary.
 In fact, the flu vaccination used in Australia during the 2017 flu season only had an estimated 10% effectiveness.

-FluMist, a nasal spray vaccine brand, shared the results of their 2015 to 2016 influenza vaccine effectiveness study.
-FluMist was 46% effective at preventing the flu, while the more traditional flu shot was 65 % effective.
-Additional stats confirm vaccine effectiveness typically ranges between 40% and 60%.
+FluMist, a nasal-spray vaccine brand, shared the results of its 2015-16 influenza vaccine effectiveness study.
+FluMist was 46% effective at preventing the flu, while the more traditional flu shot was 65% effective.
+Additional stats confirm vaccine effectiveness is typically less than 50%.

 If you ask me, those numbers don’t inspire confidence in their ability to prevent the flu!

-In addition to low effectiveness, vaccines have large potential for side effects.
-Minor side effects include soreness, fever, aches, cough, wheezing, abdominal pain, diarrhea, vomiting headache and fatigue.
-While more serious side effects like an increased risk for Guillain-Barre syndrome (rapid onset of muscle soreness caused by the immune system), seizures and even life-threatening anaphylaxis (a serious allergic reaction that may cause death) can occur.
+In addition to reported low effectiveness, vaccines have large potential for side effects.
+Minor side effects include soreness, fever, aches, cough, wheezing, abdominal pain, diarrhea, vomiting, headache and fatigue.
+More serious side effects include an increased risk for Guillain-Barre syndrome (rapid onset of muscle soreness caused by the immune system) and seizure.
+In very rare instances (less than two per million doses), life-threatening anaphylaxis (a serious allergic reaction that may cause death) has been reported.

 12 Natural Flu Remedies

-My number one natural flu remedy is Wellness ImmuNow.
-It’s composed of something called humic acid, which “is an organic substance derived from natural compounds found in humus soil.”
-The Wellness ImmuNow team have conducted preliminary research that is quite promising and shows it may support immune function and overall health and wellness.
+My number-one natural flu remedy is Wellness ImmuNow.
+It’s composed of something called humic acid, which is “an organic substance derived from natural compounds found in humus soil.”
+The Wellness ImmuNow team has conducted preliminary research that’s quite promising, showing it may support immune function and overall health and wellness.

-There have been dozens of times that I’ve been coming down with the flu or a cold and if I take 2 tablets of this stuff right away, it never develops.
-Sometimes, if I’m not aware of how I’m feeling and take it too late, I’ll come down with the flu or a cold, but it’ll only last a few days.
+There have been dozens of times I’ve been coming down with the flu or a cold… and if I take two tablets of Wellness ImmuNow right away, it never develops.
+Sometimes, if I’m not aware of how I’m feeling and I take it too late, I’ll come down with the flu or a cold.
+But it’ll only last a few days.
 This stuff really works!

-Please note: This isn’t an affiliate link and I’m not compensated for promoting this product in any way!
+Please note: This is NOT an affiliate link, and I’m not compensated for promoting this product in any way!
 I just truly believe in Wellness ImmuNow, and it really does work for me.
 And because I care about your health, I want to share it with you, too.

-A steaming cup of lemon and honey water is the go-to remedy for many people (myself included) when flu symptoms hit.
-And there is some, albeit light, research to suggest hot liquids are more than just a comforting beverage.
+A steaming cup of lemon-and-honey water is the go-to remedy for many people (myself included) when flu symptoms hit.
+And there is some (admittedly light) research to suggest hot liquids are more than just a comforting beverage.

-One study found that hot, fruity drinks provide an immediate and sustained relief from flu symptoms including; a runny nose, cough, sneezing, sore throat, chilliness, and tiredness.
+One study found that hot, fruity drinks provide an immediate and sustained relief from flu symptoms including: runny nose, cough, sneezing, sore throat, chilliness, and tiredness.
 The same drink at room temperature only provided relief from a runny nose, cough, and sneezing!

 Warm liquids can also be very soothing when you’ve got muscle aches and chills.
-Plus, hot drinks like tea, lemon and honey water, broth, and ginger water can prevent mucus buildup and also give you some antioxidant boosts.
+Plus, hot drinks like tea, lemon-and-honey water, broth, and ginger water can prevent mucus buildup and give you some antioxidant boosts.

 Drinking warm liquids will also help you stay hydrated.
-When you have the flu you often lose a lot of liquid through sweating, and even when your nose runs.
-The more you drink the better.
+When you have the flu, you often lose a lot of liquid through sweating and even when your nose runs!
+The more you hydrate, the better.
 Just be sure to avoid drinks that cause dehydration, like caffeinated beverages and alcohol.

-Try our Caffeine-Free Hibiscus Tea recipe.
-The fresh lemon and hibiscus flower version is a personal favorite.
+Try our Caffeine-Free Hibiscus Tea recipes.
+The fresh lemon and hibiscus-flower version is a personal favorite.

 My mom and dad have an amazing organic garden at their house, and my dad’s hallmark is his huge Russian red garlic.
 Eating a raw clove has helped me avert the flu many times.

-One study suggested that allicin, in particular, could help prevent the common cold, and reduce the length of a cold.
+One study suggested that allicin, in particular, could help prevent or reduce the length of the common cold.
 One-hundred and forty-six participants were randomly assigned to take a daily garlic supplement (containing 180 mg of allicin) or a placebo for 12 weeks.

-Garlic also contains vitamins B1, B2, B3 and B6, as well as folate, vitamin C, and zinc, which all boost your immune system.
+Garlic also contains vitamins B1, B2, B3 and B6, as well as folate, vitamin C and zinc… all of which boost your immune system.
 Plus, the sulphur in garlic flushes toxins from your system.